 Top Of The Falls

-Top Of The Falls or top of Murchison Falls, famously known as the World’s most powerful waterfalls.
+Top Of The Falls-Murchison Falls National Park, famously known as the World’s most powerful waterfalls.
 This is where the longest river in the world squeezes itself through a very narrow 7-meter gap, dropping 45 meters down.
-The waterfalls flow along the nile to lake Albert, where they continue their journey northwards to South Sudan, Sudan and final to Egypt pouring into the Mediterranean sea.
+The waterfalls flow along the Nile to lake Albert, where they continue their journey northwards to South Sudan, Sudan and final to Egypt pouring into the Mediterranean sea.

 About the falls